Smoke Grenades for Airsoft & Military Simulation: Tactical Guide

 Why Enola Gaye Is the Standard for Airsoft and Milsim

-• Consistent ignition: Wire-pull activation works in rain, cold, and with gloves on - conditions where lighter-dependent fuse grenades frequently misfire.
+• Consistent ignition: Wire-pull activation works in rain, cold, and with gloves on — conditions where lighter-dependent fuse grenades frequently misfire.
+Pull the ring firmly to the side, never straight up.

 Color Coding for Team Identification